AiursoftWeb/ArrayDb/README.md

 ## Best practice

+### Avoiding multiple processes accessing the same file

+Can I use ArrayDb in multiple processes with the same underlining file?

+Answer is: **Absolutely NO**.
+The underlining file is not thread-safe.
+You should not use the same file in multiple processes.

+If you have multiple services need to access the same data, you should use a server-client model.
+You can create a server with ArrayDb SDK to manage the data and let the clients access the data through the server.

 ### Default partition key

 In some cases, you don't want to rename the `PartitionId` property to `ApplicationName` in the entity.
 You can directly add your own property.
 And use `PartitionId` to access the partition key.